alec-borman/TenutoNotationLanguage/README.md

 * **`tenuto-lsp`** — A Language Server for VS Code, Neovim, and more.
 Real‑time error checking, hover documentation, auto‑completion.
 * **`tenuto-fmt`** — An opinionated code formatter that aligns bar lines and indents voices consistently.
-* **`tenuto-playground`** — A web editor where anyone can write Tenuto, hear it instantly, and share it with a URL.
+* **`tenuto-playground`** — A web editor where anyone can write Tenuto, hear it instantly, and edit collaboratively with an AI assistant.

 ### Phase VII: Native Engraving — `tenuto-engrave` (Spec Complete)

 **The crown jewel.** A native Rust engraving engine that renders publication‑ready sheet music directly from Tenuto source — no MusicXML required.

-The **Tenuto Engraving Architecture Specification (TEAS)** is 100% complete — a 150‑page architectural blueprint that solves every major problem in music typography using ECS memory models, Cassowary constraint solvers, and Bezier routing. **`tenuto-engrave` will be the Typst of music.** ---
+Built on ECS memory models and Cassowary constraint solvers, **`tenuto-engrave` will be the Typst of music.**

-## Who Is Tenuto For?

-**Producers** who want exact mathematical control over granular sampling and LFO sidechaining without fighting DAW GUIs.

-**Composers** who want to work in text, fight fewer constraints, and version control their scores.

-**AI/ML engineers** training models on a token‑efficient representation of music.

-**Developers** building music applications who need a clean, parseable music format.

-**The Future** — A century from now, musicians will open Tenuto files and see exactly what you intended, because Tenuto encodes *intent*, not the quirks of some long‑dead software.

 ---